nomemory/andreinc-site/_posts/2021-10-02-implementing-hash-tables-in-c-part-1.md

 }
 ```

 *Note*: using `exit(EXIT_FAILURE);` is not ideal, and it's not a good practice when you are writing libraries you want to share with the public.
 Basically, you are telling the program to **stop**, without giving it any chance to do some cleaning first.
-Don't this if you plan to make your own **hash table** library and share it to the public.
+Don't do this if you plan to make your own **hash table** library and share it with a larger audience.

 The code for `ch_hash_free` is: